zanaptak/TypedCssClasses/sample/FableTailwind/README.md

   The application code, including the view code where type-safe CSS classes are used.
 The application uses [Elmish](https://elmish.github.io/elmish/) architecture.

-  In the code, note the `type tailwind = CssClasses<...>` declaration for the TypedCssClasses type provider, the `tailwind`-prefixed CSS class properties (via TypedCssClasses), and the `style`-prefixed inline styles (via Feliz).
+  In the code, note the `type tailwind = CssClasses<...>` declaration for the TypedCssClasses type provider and the `tailwind`-prefixed CSS class properties.

 * `css/tailwind-source.css`